-Public transportation around the island of Oahu, on which Honolulu is located, is via the service known as "TheBus."
-You can travel to nearly any destination on Oahu.
+Public transportation around the island of Oahu, on which Honolulu is located, is via the service known as "The Bus."
+You can travel to nearly any destination on Oahu using The Bus.

 You can purchase a monthly pass that includes unlimited rides anywhere on the island.
-We do not recommend you purchase a monthly pass unless you feel you will ride TheBus frequently.
+We do not recommend you purchase a monthly pass unless you feel you will ride The Bus frequently.

-Passes are available at any local 7-11 store, TheBus Pass Office at Ala Moana Shopping Center, all ABC stores in Waikiki, Foodland stores, Times supermarket, or Satellite City Hall.
+Passes are available at any local 7-11 store, The Bus Pass Office at Ala Moana Shopping Center, all ABC stores in Waikiki, Foodland stores, Times supermarket, or Satellite City Hall.